 It would take pages to explain all of the numerous benefits of creatine.
 However, creatine supplementation is also used for weight gain, to build muscle, improve athletic performance and change body composition.
 That said, although creatine has long been considered a supplement strictly for bodybuilders, that narrative is beginning to change.

-Someone scooping Cira creatine into a jar with a shaker ball
+Someone scooping powder from a pink and blue container of Cira Creatine into a jar with a shaker ball

 The benefits of creatine are not gender-restrictive and they can actually go a long way in the context of women’s health, particularly women who regularly engage in weightlifting and are seeking muscle gain.